Carl-4000/Springboard_Intro_To_Data_Science_Thesis_Project_Repository/README.md

 <h2>3.
 File description comment:</h2>

-This repository includes the R Markdown file for the final paper explaining this project, and a knitted html version of this paper is hosted at: https://carlrlarson.shinyapps.io/Basketball_End-Game_Analysis_Springboard/

-The final write-up is hosted with shiny R components at the link: https://carlrlarson.shinyapps.io/Basketball_End-Game_Analysis_Springboard/
+The project whitepaper is hosted in this Github repository in both .RMD and .PDF format, and with a Shiny-responsive HTML version hosted at the link: https://carlrlarson.shinyapps.io/Basketball_End-Game_Analysis_Springboard/

 <h2>4.
 Source and library statements</h2>